RedisJSON/RedisJSON/docs/commands.md

 #### Description

-Remove and return element from the index in the array.
+Removes and returns an element from the index in the array.

 `path` defaults to root if not provided. `index` is the position in the array to start popping from (defaults to -1, meaning the last element).
-Out of range indices are rounded to their respective array ends.
-Popping an empty array yields null.
+Out-of-range indexes round to their respective array ends.
+Popping an empty array returns null.

 #### Return value

-[Array][4] of [Bulk Strings][3], specifically, for each path, the popped JSON value, or [null][6] element if the matching JSON value is not an array.
+[Array][4] of [Bulk Strings][3] - for each path, the popped JSON value, or [null][6] if the matching JSON value is not an array.

 #### Examples